jakesgordon/sprite-factory/README.md

       end
     end

- * run the rake task
+Run the rake task

     bundle exec rake assets:resprite

+Generates

- * will generate your sprite images in `app/assets/images`
+ * sprite images in `app/assets/images`
- * will generate your sprite styles in `app/assets/stylesheets` - automatically picked up by the asset pipeline and included in your generated application.css
+ * sprite styles in `app/assets/stylesheets` - automatically picked up by the asset pipeline and included in your generated application.css

 You can find out more about the upcoming Rails 3.1 asset pipeline here: